Fugl (novel): Fugl and Samí culture

-In a feature article in the Sámi newspaper Ávvir, Skåden stated that Fugl is about the colonisation of his people during the 19th century, and that although the book was written in Norwegian, he saw it as an essential part of Sámi literature.
+In a feature article in the Sámi newspaper Ávvir, Skåden stated that the book was an "obvious Sámi book", despite there being nothing explicitly Sámi present.

 In a 2020 lecture at the University of Tromsø, Skåden said that he views Fugl as his most Sámi book.
 Henning Howlid Wærp cites this statement in a scholarly article analysing Fugl, noting that the claim seems paradoxical at first since there is no explicit mention of Samí people or culture in the book.
 However, Wærp describes how not only speech but song is taken from the small group of people on Heim.
 Part of the novel is written from the perspective of Heidrun, who gives birth to the first child on the new planet Heim.
 Her distress at not being able to share her culture with her child is painful: "I sing to you as my mother sang to me.
 But you cannot hear me" (p.
 101) (Jeg synger til deg slik mi mor sang til meg.
 Men du hører det ikke.)

 This loss of language and culture is a close analogy to the destruction of Sámi languages and culture through the Norwegianization policies that continued until the 1980s, and mirrors equivalent forced assimilation of indigenous cultures around the world.

 As Wærp argues, the dystopia of living without nature is even harsher if we interpret the humans on Heim as a Sámi culture, because the Sámi live so close to nature.

 The new human colonisers who arrive after the first group has been on Heim for a century can also be read as colonisers.
 Wærp cites a passage from Fugl where the newcomers optimistically say, "With your old knowledge about the planet and our new technology we can create the new human being together." ("Med deres gamle kunnskap om planeten og vår nye teknologi kan vi sammen skape det nye mennesket", page 54).
 When resources are insufficient, the newcomers take more than their share.

 Other critics do not discuss this aspect of the novel, seeing it instead as a reflection on the impossibility of solving the climate crisis by attempting to flee Earth, or as an exploration of the relationship between humans and an indifferent or even antagonistic planet, referencing the living ocean in Stanisław Lem's novel Solaris.